SuperEvilMegacorp/vainglory-assets/.github/ISSUE_TEMPLATE.md

 If you are requesting a change to data, all requests should include both current and expected values.

+Please report any times in UTC.

-Any general questions should be asked in our [Discord](https://discord.me/vaingloryapi).
+Last, any general questions should be asked in our [Discord](https://discord.me/vaingloryapi).
 Come on in and join the fun!